practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 $ cypm new random_streams_for_perf_stats  # create your project
 $ cd random_streams_for_perf_stats
 $ cypm add random  # add this package
-$ cypm add printf  # add this package
 ```

-You may do a very basic test on a Curry package like this, here package random:
+You may do a very basic test on a Curry package like this, here for package random:

 ```
 $ cypm info random